Skip to content

 Challenge

-While many sectors can decarbonize through direct electrification, heavy industries like steel, cement, heavy transport, and shipping face a tougher road.
-These sectors require high-temperature processes or dense energy carriers that electricity alone can’t provide.
-Green hydrogen, produced using renewable energy, offers a viable path forward.
-But its widespread adoption has been held back by cost.
-The key global challenge now is: how do we make green hydrogen affordable and scalable – especially when it’s needed most to decarbonize the industries that can’t go green without it?
+While many sectors can decarbonize through direct electrification, heavy industries like steel, heavy transport, and shipping require dense energy carriers that electricity alone cannot provide.
+Green hydrogen offers a viable path, but widespread adoption has been hindered by high costs and complex construction timelines.
+The global challenge is not just producing hydrogen, but making it affordable, scalable, and rapidly deployable for the industries that need it most.

 Solution